Curved Page Divider

 How PTSD in Foster Children Impacts Long-Term Outcomes

-What are Post Traumatic Stress Disorder (PTSD) and its impact on Foster Children?
+What is Post Traumatic Stress Disorder (PTSD) and its impact on Foster Children?

 At seven in the morning, a five-year-old girl woke to the sound of a gunshot.
 She heard her mother's voice on the phone, and then there was another gunshot.
 She found her family had died when she ran to her grandmother's bedroom.